blcxtranslations/blcx/_translated/chapter-0044.md

 Lin Xuan threw out a blaze seal with one hand and prepared the Ice Needles technique with the other.
 Amidst the ringing sound, he had already cast his technique.
 But the strange thing was, Lin Xuan also had a seal on his mouth.
 Driven by spiritual power, it changed into smoke and covered the ground.

 Yan Ming was shocked.
 Although the blaze and ice needles technique were low-rank techniques, but it he was hit by then, it would still take his life.
-In his panic, he should the flaw of his lack of experience.
+In his panic, he showed the flaw of his lack of experience.
 Because of this clumsiness, he didn't even have time to start the spiritual shield technique and only thought of dodging.
 Because of his stupidity, he had already fallen into Lin Xuan's fatal trap of the quicksand technique.

 The quicksand had already caught his foot and the fireballs and ice needles were almost upon him.
 Yan Ming's face became very pale.
 Although he was also at the fourth layer of the Spirit Gathering stage, he had lived his like like a pampered prince from when he was young.
 He rarely had to do anything by himself since he had his father protecting him.
 Therefore, he had never been in this kind of danger before.